-Under the Council Tax/NNDR category of our Bailiff Advice website we have provided the following pages:
+Under the Council Tax and Non Domestic Rates category of our Bailiff Advice website we have provided the following pages:

-The entire Liability Order procedure from issuing of the summons, attending court and enforcement of the Liability Order is outlined in detail here.
+The entire Liability Order procedure from issuing of the summons, through to enforcement of the Liability Order is outlined in detail here.

 Payment arrangements with bailiffs